raifagovic/AMSGenerator/README.md

 If the -d (date) or -m (month and year) flags are not provided, they will be automatically added using the current date and month/year, respectively.

+Additionally, if the user is entitled to a 20% expense allowance, they will use the -deduction flag in this format: -deduction 20.
+Otherwise, they will omit this flag.

 ## Example

 After running the script, the generated invoice image will be saved in the Resources folder as output.jpg.
 In our case this is the result: